Advocate for Animals

 Help us continue to advance animal welfare by donating to our cause.

-We are working to amend the Animal Welfare Act to restrict the use of exotic and wild animals in traveling performances.
+We are working to amend the Animal Welfare Act inorder to ban the use of exotic and wild animals in traveling performances.

-We’re working to prevent the extinction of the New Jersey Black Bear population by ending bear hunting and implementing non-lethal methods of bear management.
+We’re working to end bear hunting and implement non-lethal methods of bear management.

-New Jersey residents please sign this petition and urge your legislators to ban the retail sale of animals from puppy mills.
+Urge your legislators to introduce a bill to ban the retail sale of animals from unregulated rescue agencies.

 Desmond’s law will give a voice to abused animals by allowing law students and volunteer lawyers to serve as legal advocates for animals that are the victims of animal abuse.

-Bill A4840/S3322 will allow law students and appointed representatives to be animal advocates in criminal cases regarding cruelty, dog fighting, and other welfare abuses.
-The representative will be permitted to monitor the case, attend hearings, consult individuals with knowledge of the welfare of the animal, view records regarding the animal’s welfare, and present their recommendations to prosecutors and the court regarding the best interest of the cat or dog.
+Desmond’s Law would allow law students and appointed representatives to be animal advocates in criminal cases regarding cruelty, dog fighting, and other welfare abuses.
+With no extra cost to the state, representatives will be permitted to monitor the case, attend hearings, consult individuals with knowledge of the welfare of the animal, view records regarding the animal’s welfare, and present their recommendations to prosecutors and the court regarding the best interest of the cat or dog.